xzoert/graphene/README.md

 - string
 - float
 - datetime (bound to PHP's DateTime class)
-- node (properties that link from one node to another)
+- node (properties that link from one node to another, also called *relations*)

-These latter properties can be travelled as well the other way around by adding a '@' to the property name, or by assigning an alias in the definition files (see next section).
+Relations can be travelled as well the other way around by adding a '@' to the property name, or by assigning an alias in the definition files (see next section).

 To get back all bookshops *owned by* John, for example, you can do: